-Full Professor of Applied Economic Studies, University of Ferrara; Director of C.MET05 – National University Centre for Applied Economic Studies (University of Venice, Florence, Ferrara, Ferrara, Naples, Marche, Udine); Director of EmiliaLab – The Emilia-Romagna University Network of Economic Studies Departments (Ferrara, Parma, Modena, Reggio Emilia, Piacenza, Bologna); Director of the China and Italy School of Policy; University of Cambridge Clare Hall Fellow; Guest Honorary Professor at South China University of Technology, China; Secretary General of SIEPI – The Italian Society of Industrial Economics and Policy, Italy; Co-Director of Industry – Review of Industrial Economics and Policy, il Mulino; Chairman of the Scientific Board of ART-ER, Emilia Romagna Development Agency.
+Full Professor of Applied Economic Studies, ALMA MATER STUDIORUM University of Bologna; Director of C.MET05 – National University Centre for Applied Economic Studies; Director of EmiliaLab – The Emilia-Romagna University Network of Economic Studies Departments (Ferrara, Parma, Modena, Reggio Emilia, Piacenza, Bologna); Director of the China and Italy School of Policy; University of Cambridge Clare Hall Life-Member Fellow; Guest Honorary Professor at South China University of Technology, China; Guest Honorary Professor at South China Normal University; Director of L’industria – Review of Industrial Economics and Policy, il Mulino; Associated Editor of the journal “Competition and Change” – SAGE Pubblications; President of the Technical and Scientific Board of ART-ER, Emilia Romagna Development Agency.

 The increase of effectiveness of the geographical area policies and strategies (local and regional), also considering the national and European ones, presupposes an improvement in the ability to plan first and then analyze the economic, social, environmental, health-related, productive, technological impacts etc., with the final goal of increasing the Public Value of territories.

 The Public Value Manager will be able to support the administration in the definition of public policies and strategies for their implementation, also within a public-private partnership.